Top 10 High Quality of Life, Low Cost of Living Countries 2025 | Remitly

 We know that affordability looks different for everyone.
 But if you want to make your budget go further without giving up the things that matter most, these countries are a great place to start.

 Portugal is one of Europe’s most attractive destinations if you’re looking for affordability and quality.
-With a cost-of-living index of 41.2 and a warm Mediterranean climate, Portugal ranks highly for families, older travelers, and remote workers.
+With a lower cost of living and a warm Mediterranean climate, Portugal ranks highly for families, older travelers, and remote workers.

 The lifestyle here is relaxed and community-focused, with friendly locals, fresh food markets, and beautiful coastlines.
 Whether you’re walking through Lisbon’s tiled streets or enjoying the calm of the Algarve, Portugal offers a quality of life that feels much richer than its price tag.
 It’s especially popular with retirees and digital nomads who are drawn to its laid-back pace and ease of integration.